-A/B Testing isn’t a rocket science to understand and implement, yet it is no so common among the digital marketers.
-Similar to other major subject of Internet marketing like SEO, SMO, PPC Ad campaigns etc, A/B testing also helps in knowing about the insights visitor’s behavior, which is essential for improving the conversion rates of a website, but its benefits are always underestimated.
+A/B Testing isn’t a rocket science to understand and implement, yet it is not so common among the digital marketers.
+Similar to other major subjects of Internet marketing like SEO, SMO, PPC Ad campaigns etc., A/B testing also helps in knowing about the insights on visitor’s behavior, which is essential for improving the conversion rates of a website, but its benefits are always underestimated.

 Similar to its name what it sounds like, A/B testing is performed on two different versions of a website (A and B) on specific set of metrics to define which of these two versions yields better results.
 Whichever version performs best is selected to be implemented as the final version of the website.
 If the A/B testing is planned in an appropriate way, it can help in creating buzz about your business in the marketplace.

 Here in this article, I am going to present a complete guide about A/B testing that includes its comparison with other scientific optimization techniques, its impact on your website’s conversions and performance and the different ideas for implementing this testing successfully on your website.

 A/B testing belongs to a specific category of Scientific Optimization techniques, however, there are two other categories’ Multivariate testing and Experimental design.
 The basic functions performed in all these three testing techniques are listed as follows:

 While creating an experiment, Google might ask you to select between the A/B testing and Multivariate testing, but the former is always preferred over the later as it tests 2 varied versions of the same website while in Multivariate, you have to just test few important elements of your website to check the overall performance of the website.
 If you go from the visitor’s point of view, either of these methods would not make any change for them, but for a simple testing that requires fewer combinations with more changes, A/B testing is a good choice to go for.